johneckert/stagedoor/Notes.md

 To Do
 	- Venue contract type method
   - Base built in data listed above
-	- Graphs / Data Visualization / Interesting UI (ruby gems?)
+	- Graphs / Data Visualization / Interesting UI (ruby gems?) -- GOOGLE
   - Tests
   - IF THERE IS TIME: Job Posting Board / Classifieds
   - What data do we want to display at each route?